myersm0/what-was-said/README.md

 **Derived content** — LLM-generated summaries stored alongside documents.
 A detailed summary is generated first (prompt tier selected by document length: short/medium/long), then a brief summary is compressed from it.
 For short documents the brief summary is copied directly without an extra LLM call.

-**Near-duplicate detection** — Documents are fingerprinted at ingest time using MinHash over 3-word shingles.
-New documents are compared against existing documents within a ±180-day window.
-Jaccard similarity above 0.7 tags the older document as `superseded`; near-misses (0.4–0.7) are logged to stderr.
+**Near-duplicate detection** — Documents are fingerprinted at ingest time using MinHash over 3-word shingles, and compared against existing documents within a ±180-day window.
+Two signals drive the decision: Jaccard similarity over the signatures, and the longest contiguous block of shingles shared by the two documents (a structural signal that catches revisions which add or cut sections yet still share a large block).
+Jaccard ≥ 0.7 or a shared block ≥ 300 words auto-supersedes the older document (tagging it `superseded`).
+Jaccard between 0.4 and 0.7 with a smaller shared block is a gray zone: by default ingestion prompts you (supersede, keep both, view a text diff, view an LLM summary of the change, or quit), or with `--non-interactive` keeps both and lists the case in an end-of-run review summary.
+Jaccard below 0.4 is not a match.
+Every decision, including auto-supersedes, is recorded in `document_relations` (see below).

+**Document relations** — Each near-duplicate decision is persisted as a row in `document_relations`, recording the two documents, the similarity, the shared block size, and the resolution (`superseded`, `kept_both`, or `pending` for deferred non-interactive cases).
+This is a queryable audit trail of supersession history, and the input to diff summaries. `what-was-said diff` generates an LLM description of what changed between each pair (from only the non-overlapping regions, not the full documents) and stores it on the relation, with the model and prompt hash for staleness detection — so changing the model or prompt re-summarizes automatically.
+The same summary can be generated on demand during an interactive ingest prompt via the `[v]iew LLM summary` option, which also stores it on the relation.

 **Claim extraction** — LLM-extracted atomic propositions from documents.
 Claims are not facts: they represent what was stated, with provenance and attribution preserved.
 Each claim records its source document, author (when known), the extraction model, and a prompt hash for staleness detection.
 An adaptive prompt handles all document types; source-format framings (email attribution, voice memo context) can be configured for structural hints.
 Claims are embedded into a separate `vec_claims` table for semantic search independent of chunks.
 Running `what-was-said extract` automatically detects documents needing extraction — including those whose claims were produced by a different model or prompt than what's currently configured.